kreier/llama.cpp-jetson/README.md

 ## Install prerequisites

 The [latest image from Nvidia](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#write) for the 2019 Jetson Nano contains a ubuntu 18.04 LTS distribution with a kernel *Kernel GNU/Linux 4.9.201-tegra*, the *GNU Compiler Collection 7.5.0 (G++ 7.5.0) from 2019*, the *NVIDIA Cuda Compiler nvcc 10.3.200* and has *Jetpack 4.6.1-b110* (check with `sudo apt-cache show nvidia-jetpack`) installed.
-If `nvcc --version` does not confirm the installed Cuda Compiler you need to update the links with
+If `nvcc --version` does not confirm the installed Cuda Compiler you need to update the links with this automated script: `curl -fsSL https://kreier.github.io/jetson/fix/cuda-path.sh | bash && source ~/.bashrc` or manually with these two lines:

 ``` sh
 export PATH=/usr/local/cuda/bin${PATH:+:${PATH}}